balenaltd/handbook/Summit-recordings-playlist.md

 ## Loops

+The 'loop' is the framework we use at balena for continuously improving our products.
+These recordings can help you understand how our loops work.
+There is additional information on the [loops wiki page](https://github.com/balena-io/balena-io/wiki/Loops) too.

 * Summit 2020 - [Welcome to the loop factory!](https://drive.google.com/file/d/1TM_CGoYav9JGRCf72JEDH5U4-h_jaWje/view?usp=sharing) {starts at 9m15s}

 * Summit 2019 - [Loops in Theory & Practice](https://drive.google.com/file/d/1e4Losc7OVUfKdJBEDHWx_MdP_0Fm5_nz/view)